RubenJ01/dndonline/README.md

 A d&amp;d discord bot.

 Created on: 18-11-2018
-The Tavern Bot has been developed by: RubenJ01#0229 and Daan#2049.
+The Tavern Bot has been developed by: RubenJ01#0229 and Daan#2049. <br>
 We want to thank the following contributers: willdda117#2904.

 The Tavern bot manages several things in the discord server called The Tavern, as well as some rp functionality.